To report an urgent dog or animal complaint, call us on 07 577 7000.

 Depending on the type of complaint, the seriousness of the incident, and/or whether there have been any previous complaints, the response from Council will vary.

 Generally, for a first, non-serious complaint we will send the owner (if known) a letter advising them of the complaint as well as any helpful tips to avoid receiving another complaint about the same issue.
-If a second complaint is received, an animal control officer will visit the property (if known) and talk directly to the owner to help resolve the issue.
+If a second complaint is received, an animal service officer will visit the property (if known) and talk directly to the owner to help resolve the issue.

 Depending on the nature of the complaint and evidence: